Winz-the-Pu/CM3070_FYP_WiniSorts/README.md

 After downloading, unzip into `api/winisorts_export/` so the structure looks like:

 api/winisorts_export/

 ├─ primary/...

 ├─ method/...

 ├─ categories/...

 ├─ tokenizer/...

 └─ inference_config.json

 This ensures the Flask API can load the models properly.

+This is the link to my Colab notebook so you can see how i trained and evaluate the models: https://colab.research.google.com/drive/1-I5PzrIzN2NONsdNE8fR8koKYAVFFf9i?usp=sharing

 ---